GabrielaMichelon/MineFeaturesLines/README.md

-# MineFeaturesLines
+# Mining features lines of source code

 ## First steps

 * Clone this repository: `git clone https://github.com/GabrielaMichelon/MineFeaturesLines.git`
-* Clone the git reposiritory of the target sytems in a folder on your computer (as an example, LibSSH git repository: https://gitlab.com/libssh/libssh-mirror.git)
+* Clone the Git repository of the target sytem in a folder on your computer (as an example, LibSSH Git repository: https://gitlab.com/libssh/libssh-mirror.git)

 ## Requires